mdn/content/files/en-us/mozilla/add-ons/webextensions/api/declarativeNetRequest/testmatchoutcome/index.md

 A [`Promise`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that fulfills with an object with these properties:

-- `testMatchOutcomeResult`

-  - : An object containing the rules the matching test.
 - `matchedRules`
   - : {{WebExtAPIRef("declarativeNetRequest.MatchedRule")}}.
 Details of the rules (if any) that match the hypothetical request.

+If no rules match, the object is empty.
+If the request fails, the promise is rejected with an error message.

+## Examples

 {{WebExtExamples}}